bjma/hackclub/README.md

 Project days will be *every* club meeting, either during workshop demos or whatever remaining time after the demo.
-Each member will choose a team and pick a topic they want to work on, and will have 2-3 months to work on it.
+Each member will choose a team and pick a topic they want to work on, and will have 2-3 weeks to work on it.
 Our meetings will only be 1 hour every week, so be sure to work on your project at home too, if you have the time.